Step 2 – Fingerprinting with Capital Live Scan (one-time only)

 National Referee Course – In Person Course

-Contact our Referee Admin Team for any questions on what class may be best for you or if you are having difficulty locating a session.
+Contact our Ref Admin Team for any questions on what class may be best for you.
 Once you have completed your training, we will provide you with the basic referee gear to get started:

 8U referees will receive a shirt, whistle and 8U referee badge